 MD/DO License State — The physician or physician’s office staff enter the state which issued the license.
 If the physician is not licensed in the state of Texas, the state which issued the license must be Arkansas, Louisiana, New Mexico or Oklahoma for the certification to be valid.

-Military Physician — The physician or physician’s office enters Yes if the physician was not licensed in the state of Texas and
+Military Physician — Physicians employed or contracted with the Department of Defense can be licensed in any of the 50 states, the District of Columbia or United States territories.
+The physician or physician’s office staff enters Yes if:

+the site of employment is in Texas; and

+the physician is not licensed in the state of Texas; and

-works for the Department of Defense (DOD), is practicing in a health care facility of the DOD, a civilian facility affiliated with the DOD, or any other location authorized by the Secretary of Defense, or if the physician name and permanent license number from any of the 50 states, the District of Columbia, or United States territories is acceptable.
+works for the Department of Defense (DOD); or

+the physician is practicing in a health care facility of the DOD; or

+in a civilian facility affiliated with the DOD; or

+is practicing in any other location authorized by the Secretary of Defense.